 - Before it refers to the decision of the arbitrators, a Quality Appeal Committee must conduct an assessment of the cotton, or, in the case of instrument testing, the test report, and form an opinion.
-But, before making its final decision, the committee must refer to the arbitration Award. - If new arguments are offered to do with jurisdiction or the terms of the contract regarding quality, which have not been the subject of a technical arbitration or appeal, the committee will reach a decision and make an Award based on the evidence. - 3 However, in appeals against Awards under Bylaw 349: - a the names of the parties to the contract and the parties appealing will not be disclosed to the Quality Appeal Committee at any stage; - b if either party presents a previous appeal Award, or arbitration Award if there has been no appeal, there must also be a letter with it guaranteeing that the lot which is the subject of the appeal to us is the lot, bale for bale, which the previous Award was for; and - the committee can refer to the arbitration or appeal decision before giving its Award, but will not be bound by them. - The Association will keep a PDF version of every Award and also produce two paper versions.
+But, before making its final decision, the Committee must refer to the arbitration Award. - If new arguments are offered to do with jurisdiction or the terms of the contract regarding quality, which have not been the subject of a technical arbitration or appeal, the Quality Appeal Committee will reach a decision and make an Award based on the evidence.

+3 However, in appeals against Awards under Bylaw 349:

+- if either party presents a previous appeal Award, or arbitration Award if there has been no appeal, there must also be a letter with it guaranteeing that the lot which is the subject of the appeal to us is the lot, bale for bale, which the previous Award was for; and - b the Committee can refer to the arbitration or appeal decision before giving its Award but will not be bound by them. - The Association will keep a PDF version of every Award and also produce two paper versions.
 The Arbitration Team will courier one (and E-mail a PDF copy) of these original versions to each party when the Award is released, whilst sending a PDF of the Award to each arbitrator upon publication.
 Further paper copies of the Award can be produced upon the written request of the parties to the Arbitration Team, prior to the publication date (one week's notice) for a fee.